 2. Set Expectations and Boundaries

 If you have specific expectations or boundaries related to a task or project you are delegating to a remote employee, communicate them as soon as possible.
 It doesn’t do either of you any good to leave those left unsaid, as it can lead to undue stress, surveillance, and rework.
-If you’re unsure how to communicate expectations and boundaries, ask yourself the following questions and then share the answers with your employees when delegating.
+If you’re unsure how to communicate expectations, boundaries, and delegate work, ask yourself the following questions and then share the answers with your employees when delegating.

 - Is there a specific way I want this task/project done?